 Service

 With ordering done by tablet at Uobei, the interaction with workers was limited.
-The workers that I did encounter (when arriving and departing, when ordering a drink, paying my bill) were all friendly.
+The workers I encountered were all friendly when arriving and departing, ordering drinks, and paying my bill.

 Conclusion

-If you are looking for a traditional Japanese sushi restaurant with only the freshest of sushi hand picked by the chef, then Uobei Sushi might not be the type of place you are looking for.
+If you are looking for a traditional Japanese sushi restaurant with only the freshest sushi hand-picked by the chef, then Uobei Sushi might not be the type of place you are looking for.

-Uobei is modern, high tech, affordable, and honestly just a fun place to visit.
-Everyone needs to give a place like Uobei or Genki a try at least once.
+Uobei is a modern, high-tech, affordable, and fun place.
+Everyone needs to try a place like Uobei or Genki at least once.

 Pros